tmartin8080/leet/README.md

 # LeetCode Solutions

-A collection of LeedCode Problems and Solutions in Elixir.
+A collection of LeetCode Problems and Solutions in Elixir.

 ## Detailed Explanations